Ali-Musli/Game.Blog-Angular/README.md

 Upon success, the REST service will return the newly created object with an automatically generated _id and a property accessToken, which contains the session token for the user.
 The information will be store in localStorage, in order to be able to perform authenticated requests.

-If the register is successful, the user will be redirect to the Home page.
+If the register is successful, the user will be redirect to the Catalog page.

 ### Logout
 The logout action is available to logged-in users.